NasenGolem7442/javaUtils/README.md

    ```
    Now you should see a list of all avaiable versions.

-if you use Linux, you should know how to do that stuff.
+\* If you use Linux, you should know how to do that stuff.
 If you use macOS, go f*** yourself.

 ## Usage
 Add the following dependency to your project's `pom.xml`: